mozolin/matter-thread/install/office_network.md

 # Office LAN with Internet Access
-Example of creating a local network in an office.
+### Example of creating a local network in an office.
+Project idea: creating an environment for developing and testing a Matter/Thread network.
+Limitations: Unfortunately, it is impossible to create a local network without internet access.
+An internet connection is required when compiling C++ applications, as they use components loaded during firmware creation.

 ![](office_network/OFFICE_NETWORK_x4500.jpg)

 ### Features